MarioSolisB/Profile_of_a_bank_coustomer/README.md

 # About this project

 In this project, I used the public dataset that it is available in the youtube channel of Codificando bits  (see in the description box of the video).
-The focus of this project is to describe or recognize the client’s profile of a bank.
+The focus of this project is to describe or recognize the coustomer’s profile of a bank.
 However, at first, I cleanned the dataset in order to implement the Exploratory Data Analysis.